dr-richard-barker/Space_Photography_Guide.io/README.md

 # Example photography setup for tomato flower

-**Note:** Here the SPECTRUM sticker is mounted to a plastic tile to make it flat, in the background you can see an older version of the sticker standing up and curving as it’s not stuck to a surface.

 ![photography5.png](Figures/photography5.jpeg)

-An example photographic result from above that makes it easier to segment this tomato flower using computer vision code.
+Here the SPECTRUM sticker is mounted to a plastic tile to make it flat, in the background you can see an older version of the sticker standing up and curving as it’s not stuck to a surface.

 ![photography4.png](Figures/photography4.jpeg)

+An example photo taken from above to help make it easier to segment this tomato flower using computer vision code to help automate image analysis.

 ---